project-alchemist/AlchemistDocker/README.md

 # Alchemist Docker Image

-In orger to run use the following commands:
+In order to run use the following commands:

 ```bash
 docker build -t alchemist:0.2 .